COVID: BioNTech-Pfizer vaccine shows '100% efficacy' for young teens | DW | 31.03.2021

 The BioNTech-Pfizer coronavirus vaccine is safe and highly effective for children between the ages of 12 and 15, according to a new study published Wednesday.

-In a statement, the German and US firms said that the vaccine had "demonstrated 100% efficacy and robust antibody responses" in Phase 3 trials carried out on 2,260 adolescents in the United States.
+In a joint statement, the German and US firms said that the vaccine had "demonstrated 100% efficacy and robust antibody responses" in Phase 3 trials carried out on 2,260 adolescent volunteers in the United States.

+The study is comparatively small and unpublished.
+Eighteen cases were identified among the control group, versus none among those receiving the vaccine.

+Israel's Health Minister Yuli Edelstein was among the first to respond to the data, calling it "terrific news" on Twitter.
+"There is nothing more in order now than a speedy approval of more vaccine procurements, so we can be poised to vaccinate immediately on FDA approval."
+The FDA is the US Food and Drug Administration, its regulatory body for medical products.

 Both vaccines and vaccination efforts have concentrated on older adult populations.
 The US and the EU have approved the vaccine's use for everyone aged 16 and above.

-The trials revealed that the vaccines could potentially cast a wider net as it pertains to adolescents and help schools, at least upper classes, get back to normal after a year of disruption.
+The trial aims to help facilitate accelerated reopening of schools, at least upper classes, seeking to restore classrooms to normal after a year of disruption.

-Results were seen as "very encouraging given the trends we have seen in recent weeks regarding the B117 UK variant," said the chief executive of the German company BioNTech.
+Results were seen as "very encouraging given the trends we have seen in recent weeks regarding the B117 UK variant," said the chief executive and co-founder of the German company BioNTech, Ugur Sahin.

 More to follow...